davehasagithub/slidewsl/NOTES.md

 #### Laravel

   - Browser requests to `/api` are routed to Laravel's `public/index.php`.
-  - Ensure your project's `proxy.conf.json` looks similar to:
+  - Your angular project may require a `proxy.conf.json` similar to:
     ```json
     {
       "/api/": {